juliencol/isep-stimulus/README.md

 # Context
-School project at isep
+School project at isep.

 # Description
-Stimulus is a web application fro businesses.
+Stimulus is a B2B web application.

 # Stack
-The app is built from sratch without the use of any framework.
+The app is built from scratch without the use of any framework.
 Everything is written in PHP in an MVC strucutre.

 # Infrastructure
-Not defined yet, we'll see later
+Not defined yet, we'll see that later.

-# App Strucure
-ee

 # Database
-The schema can be accessed [here](https://dbdiagram.io/d/5e58d239a902a329289b2fa3)
+The schema can be accessed [here](https://dbdiagram.io/d/5e58d239a902a329289b2fa3).

-# Workflow
+# Development Workflow
 Steps to follow when developing a new feature.
 1. Make sure the user story is crystal clear then drag it to the Work in Progress section in Trello.</br>